pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--LM80C.md

 # Keyboard

 The keyboard is supported by utilising the RAM addresses set by the firmware.
-At the moment the key-repeat is somewhat faster than desired.

 # Links